embark-framework/embark-site/source/docs/contracts.md

 ### Basic Contract Configuration

-You can specify for each contract and environment its gas costs and
+You can specify for each contract and environment its gas costs (in wei) and
 arguments:

 ```Json